 "We need to make sure that animals don't get cut off from adjoining habitats, so that they can move around in search of food and shelter, and even adjust to temperature increases brought about by climate change."

-“Development pressure is coming, and this forest is going to disappear,” Whan says of the urgent need to bridge the gap in protected areas.
-“We need to make sure that animals don’t get cut off from adjoining habitats, so that they can move around in search of food and shelter, and even adjust to temperature increases brought on by climate change.”
+While much of the Sunshine Corridor currently is sparsely populated, development pressures loom.
+By patchworking together protected areas, the Conservancy aims to ensure wildlife doesn't get cut off from adjoining habitats, so that they can move around in search of food and shelter, and even adjust to temperature increases brought on by climate change.

-In addition to development pressures, Whan says that unsustainable timber harvesting also is a threat in the region.
-I glance around, and quickly see what he means.
-The project area’s 150-some properties contain varying stands of trees.
+In addition to development pressures, unsustainable timber harvesting also is a threat in the region.
+Properties within the project area contain varying stands of trees.
 Some show off mature oaks, while others sport mere saplings - the aftermath of a recent lumbering.

 You can be a part of protecting what will be the largest contiguously protected forestland in the state!
 Please give now!